MatthewClark2/LispTranspiler/README.md

 Add a factory method that automatically applies visitors in the correct order.

 Statically allocate all keywords that appear in the program.

+There's a bug that prevents conditional statements from appearing in lambda expressions.
+Generated symbols are redeclared every time they're used, meaning that there's no need to try and capture them.